Xuankang-ZHAO/MineSweeper-Game/README.md

-This is the final project of my Java course at SUSTECH.
+This is the final project of my Java course(CS102A) at SUSTECH.
 Thanks for my teammate Zhe Ding and her great contribution to this project.